Hassams/Hassams/README.md

 </div>
 <p></p>
 <p align="justify">
-Welcome, I'm Hassam, a passionate computer science engineer, and a full-stack developer from Pakistan.
-I am a tech enthusiast and love to work on new technologies.
-I have experience over 5 years in developing web applications, REST APIs, and automation scripts.
-I am a quick learner and always eager to learn new things.
-I am currently working as a Tech Lead at <a href="https://www.productbox.dev/">productbox</a>.
-My love for backend development and building scalable architecture has led me to work on various projects.
-I am always open to new opportunities and collaborations.
-Feel free to reach out.
+Welcome!
+I'm Hassam, a passionate computer science engineer and full-stack developer from Pakistan.
+I am deeply interested in technology and enjoy working on new advancements in the field.
+With over 5 years of experience, I specialize in developing web applications, REST APIs, and automation scripts.
+I am a quick learner and am always eager to expand my knowledge and skills.

+Currently, I serve as a Tech Lead at <a href="https://www.productbox.dev/">ProductBox</a>.
+My focus on backend development and building scalable architectures has driven me to contribute to various projects.
+I am open to new opportunities and collaborations, so feel free to reach out!

 </p>